fs-linguistics/Fachschaft-Planning/README.md

 - Oct 27 6PM, in FS room.

 # Agenda for next time
-- maybe a few events for ersties that involve drinking?
+- maybe a few events for ersties that don't involve drinking?
 (Nicolai)
 ---